SurveyCompo/surveycompo-doc/docs/data-models/block.md

 - **Embed Media**: Integrate images, videos, or audio clips to enhance your questions.
 - **Interactive Elements**: Add buttons, links, or other interactive components directly within a block.

+Refer to the [Custom HTML](/customization/custom-html/) documentation for more information.

+!!! warning "Warning"

+    Use valid HTML syntax and prioritize security.
+Avoid incorporating code from unknown sources or user input, as it could introduce vulnerabilities.

 ### Branching/Skipping Logic

 The `visibleIf` setting lets you control a block's display based on specific survey responses.
 This is essential for creating dynamic surveys with branching paths that adapt to user input.

-!!! note "Note"

-    Details about conditional logic will be covered in subsequent sections.
+For detailed information on conditional logic, refer to the [Conditional Logic](/advanced/conditional-logic) documentation.

 ### Question Randomization

 Prevent response bias by shuffling the order in which blocks appear on a page.
 SurveyCompo allows you to randomize all blocks or select specific ones for randomization.
+For detailed information on randomization, refer to the [Randomization](/advanced/randomization) documentation.

 ### Responsive Grid Layout